cognitedata/neat/docs/tutorial/use-cases/knowledge-acquisition.md

 ### Validating Statements
 When Jon has defined all the statements, he can validate the sheet using `neat`.
 This will check that all the statements are correctly defined and that there are no inconsistencies.
-For example, that all Types are defined have been defined in the `classes` sheet.
+For example, that all properties are using valid characters in their names.

 To validate his sheet, Jon opens the `neat` UI and selects the `Validate Rules` workflow: